The Shifting Ecologies of Self

 Dryad

-Thuja, inspired by a section of cedar resembling a human leg and torso, is an intersex figure challenging the gender binary.
+Thuja, inspired by a section of cedar resembling a human leg and torso, is an intersex figure challenging a gender binary.
 Named after the Latin for "tree of life," Thuja symbolizes the union and balance of Yin and Yang—forces in Eastern philosophy that represent complementary aspects of existence.
 This form highlights the interconnectedness and spectrum of these energies, embodying their harmony and fluid interplay.

 Rupture